matyalatte/tuw/examples/comp_options/validator/README.md

 # Validators

-`validator` is an optional key for components used to validate input strings before execution.
+`validator` is an option for components used to validate input strings before execution.
 It allows you to specify constraints and custom error messages about string validation.

 ![validator](https://github.com/matyalatte/tuw/assets/69258547/7231512d-f68e-4908-bf7f-d7a4f0a72213)